- 01. What Is Art?

 Thanks to this article, now you know how to set your price as an art teacher to propose private lessons of drawing or painting.

 In learning how to become a drawing teacher, it's necessary to take into account your level of knowledge, experience, certifications, the offering of the material or not, but also the request of the student-customer and his objectives.

-If they just come to learn to draw, it will demand you less effort than for a preparation for an entrance examination for a school of applied arts.
+If they just come to learn to draw, it will demand less effort than preparing for an entrance examination for a school of applied arts.

 To find tricks that will allow you to excel in your courses of drawing, keep reading our blog!
-Find tutoring jobs London to Glasgow at Superprof.
+Find tutoring jobs New York to Los Angeles at Superprof.